microsoft/samples-for-ai/README.md

 ### Project AN4
 1. Description:

 This is an example for training feed forward networks for speech data.
-You only need to run script “FeedForward.cntk” for FeedForward training.
+You only need to run script "FeedForward.cntk" for FeedForward training.

 2. Data: